Up to homotopy algebras with strict units: Free operads

-The key point that encompases the possibility of constructing minimal models for operads in both cases we are studying, cohomologically non-unitary and unitary, is that, since $M(0) = M(1) = 0$, there will be no arity zero and one trees in the colimit defining the free operad and, since in this case the only morphisms in the subcategory of \emph{reduced} trees $\widetilde{\tree(l)} $ are trivial isomorphisms, this colimit is reduced to a direct sum \cite{Fre17a}, proposition A.3.14.
-Hence, for $\Gamma = \Gamma_{01}, \Gamma_{+1}$,
+The key point that encompasses the possibility of constructing minimal models for operads in both cases we are studying, cohomologically non-unitary and unitary, is that, since $M(0) = M(1) = 0$, there are no arity zero and one trees in the colimit defining the free operad.
+In this case, the only morphisms in the subcategory of open trees $\widetilde{\tree(l)} $ are trivial isomorphisms.
+As a consequence, this colimit is reduced to a direct sum \cite{Fre17a}, proposition A.3.14.
+Hence, for $\Gamma = \Gamma_0, \Gamma_+$,

 All this leads to the following